nitinm96/news-article/README.md

 Setup Instructions

 1. Open the project in VS Code and open the terminal.
 Ensure you are in root path 'Minhas_Nitin_NewsApp'
-2. Go into 'backend' path in the terminal and run 'npm install' to install node modules for server side, once finished go back to root path.
+2. CD into 'backend' path in the terminal and run 'npm install' to install node modules for server side, once finished go back to root path.
-3. Go into 'frontend/news-app' path in the terminal and run 'npm install' to install node modules for client side, once finished go back into root path
+3. CD into 'frontend' path in the terminal and run 'npm install' and then CD into 'news-app' and run 'npm install' to install node modules for client side, once finished go back into root path
-4. Go into 'backend' path and run 'npm run dev' in the terminal to start up the server.
+4. CD into 'backend' path and run 'npm run dev' in the terminal to start up the server.
 Once server is up open a new terminal by clicking the plus icon.
-5. In the new terminal go into 'frontend/news-app' path and run 'npm run dev' in the terminal.
-Once the application is running press 'o' in the terminal and hit enter if it does not launch autmatically.
+5. In the new terminal CD into 'frontend/news-app' path and run 'npm run dev' in the terminal.
+Once the application is running press 'o' in the terminal and hit enter if it does not launch automatically.

 Terminal Commands
 cd: go into directory path